-Charlie Gandy (Vice President) is president of Livable Communities Inc., a nationally recognized consulting firm.
+Charlie Gandy (Vice Chair of CBC) is president of Livable Communities Inc., a nationally recognized consulting firm.
 He has served as mobility coordinator for the City of Long Beach, as director of advocacy programs for the Bicycle Federation of America, and as the founding executive director of the Texas Bicycle Coalition, as well as one of the youngest people ever elected to the Texas House of Representatives.

 Dorothy Wong (Secretary) is an advocate, race director, bike educator, and elite-pro rider, competing in mountain, road and cyclo- cross bicycle racing.
 She directs the TEAM, an Altadena-based nonprofit that promotes bicycling among women and young people.
 As director of Southern California Cyclocross, she used her personal passion for cyclo-cross racing to get more women across Southern California involved in bicycling.

 Ian Dewar (Treasurer) is a San Jose-based consultant for cycling and outdoor companies with a focus on digital strategy, bicycle advocacy, partnership management, event planning and sports marketing.
 He previously served as a consultant to The North Face and as advocacy and partnership manager for Specialized Bicycle Components.